Aspen Snowmass, United States: Family Ski Guide

 Snowmass Base Village

-The Ice Age Discovery Center, a free museum built around actual mammoth and mastodon bones found on Snowmass's slopes (yes, really), will fascinate any kid old enough to say "Pleistocene."
-There's an outdoor ice skating rink at the Limelight Snowmass that glows against the mountain at dusk.
-It costs a fraction of what you'd pay for the same experience in Aspen proper.
+The Ice Age Discovery Center is free and built around actual mammoth bones found on these slopes.
+Any kid who can say "Pleistocene" will be fascinated.
+The outdoor ice skating rink at Limelight Snowmass glows against the mountain at dusk for a fraction of Aspen prices.

 Aspen Town